harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-pss-10.md

 ## PHQ-9 vs PSS-10: A Comparative Study Using Harmony

-Comparing patient questionnaires is a vital aspect of psychological research, particularly when using tools like PHQ-9 and PSS-10 which measure facets of mental health and stress levels.
+Comparing patient questionnaires is a vital aspect of psychology research, particularly when using tools like PHQ-9 and PSS-10 which measure facets of mental health and stress levels.
 However, the process of comparing these can be tedious and time-consuming.
 In situations like PHQ-9 vs PSS-10 comparisons, the Harmony software is the ideal tool to simplify and streamline the process, eliminating the struggle of manual harmonisation.

 ## Compare the items in PHQ-9 and PSS-10